Skip to main content

 }

-//If we have an assignment (new or existing) - return it
+//If we have an assignment (new or existing), retrieve and return it

 let alert : AlertEmployee[] = [];